 This Website's Information

 The information provided on the Island Vulnerability webpages is not intended to be comprehensive.
-Instead, it is indicative of the vulnerabilities which islands experience and how sustainable approaches might be developed and implemented.
-The aim, through selected examples, is to highlight and to explain the importance of islands and other island geographies, both their intrinsic value and the contributions they could make to sustainable approaches for managing vulnerability elsewhere.
+Instead, it is indicative of the vulnerabilities and resiliences which islands experience, how to deal with the challenges, and how to create and pursue opportunities.
+The aim is to use selected examples to highlight and to explain the importance of island peoples, island communities, and island geographies.
+Suggestions, contributions, and corrections are encouraged by contacting Island Vulnerability.

 What are islands, isolated geographies, and small states?